NETWAYS/ansible-collection-elasticstack/docs/getting-started.md

         name: logstash
 ```

-Or refer to the role with the FQDN of the role.
+Or refer to the role with the FQCN of the role.

 ```
 - name: Playbook